root-project/root/docbook/users-guide/Trees.md

 KEY: TTree    T;1     An example of a ROOT tree
 ```

-We can see there is a tree “`T`”, and just to verify that we are working
+We can see there is a tree "`T`", and just to verify that we are working
 with the correct one, we print the tree, which will show us the header
 and branches.